END-OF-LIFE DOULA &

 No matter if you are experiencing a recent loss or a loss many moons ago, grief has no time-line.
 We all feel and live through grief at points in our lives.
 Grief lives within us, it is how we move with and through it that matters.

 Grief is overwhelming and taxes our body systems.
 Grief impacts our nervous system, especially our sympathetic nervous system.
 Grief can cause tight muscles and limited range of motion (ROM) in our joints.
 We may feel fragmented, disengaged and lack vitality for life.
 Deep sadness overwhelms us and impacts our body and soul.
 These Holding Space for Grief sessions are to welcome integration, groundedness, and balance to the bereaved, to offer safety and feelings of being sheltered and held.
 In these sessions, I meet you where you are at.

 These sessions are quiet, peaceful, gentle and lovingly supportive.
 These are not counseling sessions.
+Grief Coaching can certainly be added.
 Through my intuition and the use of various massage and bodywork modalities and essential oils (optional but encouraged), I listen to your body and your grief in guiding the way toward greater peace and integration.